Rating the 26 players Madrid have signed from the Premier League

 Previously an out-of-favour left-back at Spurs, Bale had transformed into one of the Premier League’s most dangerous wingers, earning a then-world record move to Madrid in 2013.

-Bale has since scored 102 goals in 231 games for Los Blancos, but he didn’t exactly take on the role as main man following the departure of Cristiano Ronaldo.
+Bale scored 106 goals in 258 games for Los Blancos, but he didn’t exactly take on the role as main man following the departure of Cristiano Ronaldo and his time at Bernabeu came to an acrimonious end.

 Another loanee, former boss and close ally Jose Mourinho gave Essien’s career a lifeline by taking him to Real Madrid in 2012.